yashburshe/CS4530-Fall-2025/Activities/Module13 Activity.md

 13. Open the [Render Dashboard](https://dashboard.render.com/) again.
 Choose the project you have created, and go back to service called "Web Service".
 14. Click on the "Environment" tab.
 15. In server deployment, add a new environment variable called `CLIENT_URL`.
 For the value, add the client URL (make sure you are adding this env. variable in the server's settings, not the client's).
 You should now have two environment variables for your server: `MONGDB_URI` and `CLIENT_URL`.
-16. Click on the "Redirects/Rewrites" tab.
+16. Go back to your client deployment and click on the "Redirects/Rewrites" tab in the sidebar.
 17. Add a "Rewrite" action with Source "/api/\*" and Destination "{your-server-url-from-render}/api/\*".
 This will redirect all API requests to the server properly.
 18. Add a "Rewrite" action with Source "/\*" and Destination "/index.html" this will point all traffic to our React page so that React Router can handle the routing instead of Render.com
 19. Click "Save Changes"